-Our Transformation Committee champions the transformation of the medical technology industry and individual companies as a socio-economic imperative and key factor of the industry's sustainability.
-The committee promotes objectives of diversity, equity, and inclusion among members.
+Our Diversity in Medtech Committee champions the transformation of the medical technology industry and individual companies as a socio-economic imperative and key factor of the industry's sustainability.
+The committee promotes the objectives of diversity, equity, and inclusion among members.
+Two key initiatives are our partnership with the YES programme and the Medtech Women Empowerment Index.